fattmitch/fattmitch.github.io/_case-studies/strong-rock.md

 ### Quick Deploy Site
 ---
 #### Project Summary
 Faced with a dying wordpress site, and limited resources, Strong Rock needed a site they knew was going to perform and be easy to manage.
 Enter the Typewriter templated solution.
-Skipping the design phase saved them money, reduced time to launch, and ending up with a site that's easier to navigate.
+Skipping the design phase saved money, reduced time to launch, and ended with a faster, easier to use website.

 #### Braggin Rights
 My favorite aspect of the Strong Rock project was redesigning their navigation.
 A re-thought site map and simplified nav means more people getting the right info and signing up for camp.